GAR-Project/project/README.md

 </p>

 ### Command: The rest of the commands :smirk:
 Someone once told me **manpages** were my friends.
 This doesn't apply here directly but you get the idea.
 If you don't know what a command does try running it without arguments and you will be presented with a help section hopefully.
 If your machine blows up...
 It wasn't our fault!
-(It really shouldn't though :ok_woman:).
+(It really should't though :ok_woman:).
 You can also issue `help <command_name>` from the **mininet CLI** to gather more intel.
 You can also contact us directly.
 We didn't want this section to grow too large and we believe the above commands are more than enough for our purposes.

 <br>